 - Facilitating classroom discussions

-- Directing peer-led team learning
+- Directing peer-led team learning and TA review sessions

 - Assisting with exam preparation